relationships-and-communication

 This theory suggests that societies are structured in hierarchical systems where dominant groups maintain power over subordinate ones.
 In the workplace, this can manifest as:

-- Disparities in decision-making authority.
+- Disparities in decision-making authority, with senior leaders overriding team input.

-- Unequal access to resources and opportunities.
+- Unequal access to resources and opportunities, such as high-profile projects going to favored employees.

 French and Raven's Bases of Power